loganwright/Genome/README.md

 <h2 align="center">Failure-Driven JSON Mapping in Swift</h2>

 Genome has gone Swift!
 If you're looking for the original, ObjC implementation, you can find it <a href="https://github.com/LoganWright/Genome/tree/0.1">here</a>!
-The ObjC version is no longer maintained, any new developments will be done in Swift.
+The ObjC version is no longer maintained, and any new developments will be done in Swift.

 ### Building Project